 Farshad

 Farshad is a former Fulbright scholar at the University of Wisconsin Milwaukee and specializes in time-series econometrics.
-His contribution with the Afghanistan Human Rights project dates back to 2012 as a translator.
+His contribution to the Afghanistan Human Rights project dates back to 2012 as a translator.
 He started writing as a reporter and administrator for the website in 2018.
-He has extensive experience in creative writing, translating and academic writing and has been country director to Asian Culture House (Afghanistan).
+He has extensive experience in creative writing, translating and academic writing and has been a country director of Asian Culture House (Afghanistan).

 Amazon Rezai

-As a human right and social activist, Somaya Rezai has initiatively designed several Human Rights and Cultural Development related campaign to support women and minorities with the financial and technical support of public-donated mechanism.
-Eradication of Violence Against Women, Afghan Youth Voice Festival, Training of blogging, social networks building, TV round tables, reports, youths email-based network to find job etc in kabul are some of the her activities.
+As a human rights and social activist, She has initiatively designed several Human Rights and Cultural Development campaigns to support women and minorities with the financial and technical support of public-donated mechanisms.
+Eradication of Violence Against Women, Afghan Youth Voice Festival, Training in blogging, social network building, TV round tables, reports, youths email-based network to find job etc in Kabul are some of her activities.

 Twitter: @estagidia